yukuntan92/PALLAS/README.md

 ## Examples

 Use p53-MDM2 negative-feedback gene regulatory network as an example [1].
 The microarray synthetic data is generated under DNA damage condition (positive bias for the first gene) with data length equal to forty.
-In this example, we showed how to use the prior knownledge, and because of the that, the interactions which need to be estimated becomes less, so we set iteration equal to 200 to save time while ensuring accuracy.
-However, without the prior knownledge or you perfer more stable result, the default value 5000 will be a good selection.
+In this example, we showed how to use the prior knowledge, and because of the that, the interactions which need to be estimated becomes less, so we set iteration equal to 200 to save time while ensuring accuracy.
+However, without the prior knowledge or you perfer more stable result, the default value 5000 will be a good selection.

 `./PALLAS.py input=example/micro_data.txt data_type=microarray bias=example/known_bias.txt net=example/known_net.txt iteration=200 full_info=True`